AgentMC/Sao19/Translate/En/Part3.md

 Neither over a story about the other side of the end wall of the world nor the fact that the world is spherical nor regarding traveling to the moon.
 She was rather thinking about the topic that first popped up, a possibility of a “new war”.

-Ronnie also thought that the wealth of the Human World will certainly continue to accumulate dissatisfaction among sub-people.
+Ronye also thought that the wealth of the Human World will certainly continue to accumulate dissatisfaction among sub-people.
 However, actual war – the one that comes as an armed invasion, — to be honest it was hard to believe in this.

 As now the "Peace Treaty of the Five Peoples"<sup><a href="#Prim1">1</a></sup> was concluded with the Dark Territory which should be clearly known to all races.
 Although it is a primitive law compared to ones of Human World, there was a prohibition of both killing and properly plundering there.